 The cause of endometriosis isn’t known for sure.
 Your body sloughs off blood cells every month; sometimes, it’s heavier than others.
 Some factors that are thought to be possible causes include:

 Your Queens doctor may be able to diagnose endometriosis during a pelvic exam if cysts have formed on reproductive organs.
 Imaging tests such as an ultrasound or an MRI confirm the cysts exist.
-Otherwise, your doctor may ask you to keep track of your symptoms, especially if they only occur during your monthly menstrual cycle.
+Otherwise, your Medex gynecologist may ask you to keep track of your symptoms, especially if they only occur during your monthly menstrual cycle.
 A detailed history helps your doctor correctly diagnose your problem and get you the most effective treatment.

 Another diagnostic test your gynecologist may perform is a laparoscopy.
 This test is a minimally invasive surgical procedure.
 Your doctor makes a tiny incision to insert a small camera to identify cysts or confirm the size and location of endometrial tissue outside the uterus.